Skip to main content

 // Surfaced to students in the UI and in exported reports with AI Literacy Lens annotations

-Positioning AI as Constrained Text Processing
+AI as Constrained Text Processing

-RTS treats AI as a mechanical operation rather than an intelligent agent:
+RTS treats AI as a mechanical operation.

 What AI does in RTS:

-- Generates questions based on pattern matching in student text
+• Generates questions based on pattern matching in student text

-- Reorganizes student writing using computational text processing
+• Reorganizes student writing using computational text processing

-- Surfaces statistical probabilities as structured outputs
+• Surfaces statistical probabilities as structured outputs

-- Provide expertise on research topics
+• Providing expertise on research topics

-- Generate original content or arguments
+• Generating original content or arguments

-- Make judgments about research quality
+• Making judgments about research quality

 Why "Orchestration" Matters

-- Sequencer — Moving students through structured reflection
+• Sequencer: moving students through structured reflection

-- Reorganizer — Pattern recognition in student text
+• Reorganizer: pattern recognition in student text

-This is an experiment in computational constraints.
-What happens when we try to use generative AI purely for prompt generation and text reorganization?
+What happens when generative AI is used purely for prompt generation and text reorganization?
 Can these mechanical operations function as thinking tools without becoming thinking partners?
+That distinction may be harder to hold than the architecture suggests.
+Whether this constitutes successful orchestration or something more complicated remains an open investigation.